TheRoddyWMS/BamToFastqPlugin/README.md

 ## Using the Workflow

+Please refer to the [Roddy documentation](https://roddy-documentation.readthedocs.io/en/latest/) for basic information about how to start Roddy, such as the content of the `applicationProperties.ini` file.

 In terms of Roddy "modes", the workflow has two targets, namely `run`/`rerun` to run the actual workflow and `cleanup` to remove the unsorted FASTQ files.

 The simplest way to start the workflow is without a dedicated configuration file by using the plugin-internal configuration: